- Tour Package

-Enchanting Tour will take you until Phojikha valley, experiencing you to one of the beautiful alpine wetland valley located at 3000 meters from sea-level and it is winter home of the rare Black-necked Crane.
-Visit to this valley will reward you with the scenic views of valley dotted with farm house and colorful farm lands.
-Definitely you will hike up to Bhutan’s icon monastery Taktsang “Tiger nest”.
+Enchanting Tour will take you until Phojikha valley, experiencing you to one of the beautiful alpine wetland valleys located at 3000 meters from sea level and it is winter home of the rare Black-necked Crane.
+Visit this valley will reward you with the scenic views of the valley dotted with farmhouses and colorful farmlands.
+Definitely, you will hike up to Bhutan’s icon monastery Taktsang “Tiger Nest”.

-This journey will cover up the main sights and leisure hike to day hikes in the valleys of Paro, Thimphu, Punakha, Phobjikha valley under Wangdue phodrang district, showcasing you the culture and traditions of the country and its people.
-Expertise of Bhutan Sky Trails will always customize the itinerary at no charge for your holidays your way.
+This journey will cover up the main sights and leisure hike to day hikes in the valleys of Paro, Thimphu, Punakha, Phobjikha valley under Wangdue Phodrang district, showcasing you the culture and traditions of the country and its people.
+The expertise of Bhutan Sky Trails will always customize the itinerary at no charge for your holidays your way.

 Day 1.Fly to Paro – Thimphu